- PEP involves taking a 28-day course of anti-HIV drugs, after possible exposure to HIV.

-PEP may be considered if you have given oral sex to a man known to be HIV positive, who has ejaculated into your mouth, only if your mouth is injured or he has a very high viral load.
-PEP is not recommended in other circumstances, including cunnilingus (oral sex performed on a woman’s genitalia), semen splashes on skin or in eyes, human bites, or a needlestick injury in the community.
+PEP is not recommended in other circumstances, including oral sex, semen splashes on skin or in eyes, human bites, or a needlestick injury in the community.

 Drugs used for PEP

 PEP normally consists of three anti-HIV drugs, from two of the different classes.
-The most recent UK guidelines recommend using Truvada (a fixed-dose combination tablet combining emtricitabine and tenofovir) from the NRTI class, and raltegravir (Isentress) from the integrase inhibitor class.
-There are alternative drugs available if there is a reason you cannot take either of those.
+The most recent UK guidelines recommend using a fixed-dose combination tablet combining emtricitabine and tenofovir disoproxil from the NRTI class, together with raltegravir (Isentress) from the integrase inhibitor class.

 If you have been exposed to a strain of HIV that is resistant to some anti-HIV drugs then it’s possible that PEP won’t work.
 PEP is less likely to work the later you have started it, or if you do not take all the doses.

-HIV treatment can cause side-effects which tend to be worst when you first start taking them.
-If you are taking PEP you could experience some unpleasant side-effects such as feeling sick, being sick, diarrhoea, tiredness, and generally feeling unwell.
-The drugs used in a course of PEP today are less likely to cause side-effects than those used in the past.
+HIV medications can cause side effects which tend to be worst when you first start taking them.
+If you are taking PEP you could experience some unpleasant side effects such as feeling sick, being sick, diarrhoea, and generally feeling unwell.

 Other things to consider